jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 We all want better for ourselves and our kids, so we look around for help.

 We find lots of people selling ideological politics.
 They get our attention because each boasts their ideology will improve the economy.
 As the economy gets more uncertain, the more sales these ideologues close.
 As a result, today many people are converted to think being "political" means supporting a single ideology of "red", "blue", "green" and so on.
-These new ideological converts donate time and money, buy books, follow pundits, going to rallies, and...
+These new ideological converts donate time and money, buy books, follow pundits, go to rallies, and...

 Regular people keep getting our asses kicked in our real lives.